Electrotherapy haemorrhoid treatment delivered at home

 Please get in touch to find out about our payment options.
 You can contact us using our live chat service or call us on 0333 305 8964.

 We take full payment at time of booking.
-We accept all major debit or credit cards except American Express.
+We accept all major debit or credit cards including American Express.

 Electrotherapy treatment usually causes minimal or no discomfort.
 However, as pain thresholds do vary, some patients find it more uncomfortable than others.